prestonlab/fat/README.md

   manually.
 * `rename_nifti.py` Creates standard sub-directories and renames Nifti files to standard names.
+* `prep_bold.py` Does basic processing of BOLD runs, including motion correction, brain extraction, and quality assurance.
+Assumes that files have been placed in a standard directory structure where each run is in a file called `[SUBJECT_DIR]/BOLD/[RUN_NAME]/bold.nii.gz`.
 * `run_freesurfer.sh` Simple script that submits a job to run a standard FreeSurfer reconstruction on a subject.
 * `convert_freesurfer.py` Converts some important FreeSurfer files